Helooeverybody/Medical-MultiDocument-Summarization/README.md

 ## Project Description

-In this project, we try to investigate and learn both theoretical foundations and practical approaches to solve the abstractive multi-document text summarization problem in natural lan- guage processing(NLP), which remained highly challenging within linguistics and NLP be- fore the emergence of transformers or attention-based large language models(LLMs) trained on massive corpora.
+In this project, we try to investigate and learn both theoretical foundations and practical approaches to solve the abstractive multi-document text summarization problem in natural language processing(NLP), which remained highly challenging within linguistics and NLP before the emergence of transformers or attention-based large language models(LLMs) trained on massive corpora.
 We propose to employ Longformer variant of BART, as well as further Longformer-based architectures such as CENTRUM and PRIMERA.
-Furthermore, we adapt Pegasus-X, a model originally developed for single-document summarization, to the multidoc- ument setting.
-Furthermore, we experiment these models on Cochrane-medical dataset and assess the performance based on the the ROUGE family of metrics, which are well established for summarization tasks in the old days, and we further evaluate performance with BERTScore, a more recent metric that measures not only tokens overlap but also the coherence of the gen- erated summaries.
+Furthermore, we adapt Pegasus-X, a model originally developed for single-document summarization, to the multidocument setting.
+Furthermore, we experiment these models on Cochrane-medical dataset and assess the performance based on the the ROUGE family of metrics, which are well established for summarization tasks in the old days, and we further evaluate performance with BERTScore, a more recent metric that measures not only tokens overlap but also the coherence of the generatedsummaries.

 ## 🧪 Model Performance Comparison